lukdav/counting-sheep/README.md

 ### Yet to be Implemented

-Sign up form/modal:
-- Will also be provided on smaller/mobile devices.

-A Member's page:
-- will provide exclusive content to users who have signed up.
-- such users will have to opportunity to prebook tickets for live performances.
+Update Timer During Game Play
+- Addition/subtraction of a defined number of seconds on the timer with correct/incorrect answers.
+- This was originally the concept of the game as can be seen in the mockups.
+It was found to be difficult to implement but is believed to be possible with more time and futher investigation.

+Change Timer Duration
+- An option to change the timer's duration pre-game.

+Prevent Hidden Sheep
+- As the sheep are rendered with a position of absolute (to ensure random spread within the game area), some images are sometimes covered by others.
+Although complete coverage is rare, it will be investigated on how to prevent this occurring.

+Game Modes
+- Different game modes for different age groups or ability level - Easy, Medium and Hard game modes with an increasing number of sheep.

+Best Score List
+- A method of keeping track of the best scores.

+Share to social media:
+- A method of sharing either the user's score, or the game to social media.

+Sign-up:
+- User's could sign-up for exclusive content and game play benefits.

 ---

 ## Technologies Used
 - [Microsoft Word](https://www.microsoft.com/en-gb/microsoft-365/word) was used to construct the mockups as the ability to add text, shapes, pictures, colour and effects is useful in getting a detailed idea of layout.
 - [Gitpod](https://gitpod.io/) is used as an online IDE as a platform on which to code.
-- [Namecheap](https://www.namecheap.com/logo-maker/app/) was used to create the band's logo.
+- [Favicon.io](https://favicon.io/favicon-converter/) was used to create the favicon from a png.
 - [VS Code](https://code.visualstudio.com/) is used by Gitpod as it's IDE.
 - [Boostrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) was used for frameworks and general code templates.
 - HTML5 is a markup language and has been used to structure and present the content of the webpage.
 - CSS3 (Cascading Style Sheets) is a style sheet language used for describing the presentation of a document written in HTML.
-- [JavaScript](https://www.javascript.com/) is a high-level programming language and has been used to add a small amount of interactivity.
+- [JavaScript](https://www.javascript.com/) is a high-level programming language and has been used to add interactivity.
+- [jQuery Core 3.6.0](https://code.jquery.com/) was used to provide added efficiency to the JavaScript.

 ---